arturocavi/cluster_supply/README.md

 ## Studies
-Tables of studies elaborated with SQL queries.
+The information in the graphs and tables of the studies was obtained through SQL queries.\
 The studies were written in Spanish for the Institute of Statistical and Geographic Information of Jalisco (IIEG).

 **Automotive Cluster Study**\